All-time Favorite Characters

 4. Shana (Shakugan no Shana)

 One of the most unique anime swordsman, using the three-sword-style techniques in combat, clutching the third one with his mouth.
 He is also one of the stronger characters in the series and has the second highest bounty in the straw hats pirates.
 However, strength isn’t his only appeal, his other appeal is his undying faith and loyalty.
-Even comparing to the other straw hat pirates who valued friendship and teamwork, Zoro’s level of loyalty is on another level, at one scene proved where Zoro absorbed all those damage Luffy took during their battles against Bartholomew Kuma.
+Even comparing to the other straw hat pirates who valued friendship and teamwork, I always feel Zoro’s level of loyalty is on another level, which is the main reason he is my choice in a show full of great characters.

 10. Hikigaya Hachiman (OreGairu)

 Hachiman.
 The hero that OreGairu deserves, but not the one it needs right now.
 The dark knight of LN romcoms.
 He’s self-sacrificial, protecting his “friends” by being the social scapegoat.
 The best part about his character is how it’s written.
 Is his act of “helping his friends” genuinely for the sake of others or for himself?
 Is Hachiman selfless, or is he actually selfish?
 Is he solving social problems just because they are there?
 Is he actually putting up a facade and genuinely want friends?
-His character is written in a way that people would understand his base actions, but vague enough to actually fully understand his motivations.
-Not many people would agree his method of solving problems are justifiable, but at the end of the day, Hachiman is just one hell of an interesting character.
+His character is written in a way that people would understand his base actions, but vague enough to be interpretative.
+Not many people would agree his method of solving problems are justifiable, but when all is said and done, Hachiman is just one hell of an interesting character.